Sakthi0722/TeamProject1/Merge.md

 A commonly used branching workflow in Git is to create a new code branch for each new feature, bug fix, or enhancement.
 These are called Feature Branches.
 Each branch compartmentalizes the commits related to a particular feature.
 Once the new feature is complete – i.e. a set of changes has been committed on the feature branch – it is ready to be merged back into the master branch (or other main code line branch depending on the workflow in use).

+By default, git merge command refuses to merge histories that do not share a common ancestor.
+This option can be used to override this safety when merging histories of two projects that started their lives independently.
+As that is a very rare occasion, no configuration variable to enable this by default exists and will not be added.
 ## How to Merge

 1. Fork a repository on GitHub(If not a Collaborator)